 Each year, St. Francis welcomes storytellers and guest authors who bring with them a wealth of insight into the writing process and the writer’s life.
 Before these sessions, students have the opportunity to become familiar with the authors’ books.
 They can also purchase a book autographed by the author during the visit.

-To avoid a potential regression in skills (known as the “summer slide”) over the coming months, we offer our Lower and Middle School students fun and engaging ways to build their independent reading skills.
+To avoid a potential regression in skills over the summer (known as the "summer slide"), we offer our Lower and Middle School students fun and engaging ways to build their independent reading skills.
 We add math to the mix for our Middle Schoolers to raise confidence levels and proficiency.
 This summer, we want to encourage students to pursue reading and math for enjoyment.
 The more independent and self-motivated students become, the more likely they are to develop into self-driven, lifelong learners.

 - Summer Reading—Entering Kindergarten